otabuzzman/pj2aws/README.md

 Errors stating insufficient ressources might have their cause in `cores` parameter of respective example.
 Values given to `cores` must not be greater than actual number of available cores.
 If those errors occur lookup example in `Makefile` and check parameters (examples had been extracted by `fetchCmdExamplesFromTextbook.sh` from textbook and afterwards inserted into `Makefile` without changes.
 Parameters might thus need adjustments according to local configurations).

 To build the native library (the *bridge* from PJ2 to CUDA) with this step, that is without a CUDA capable device, examine [CUDAcons repository](https://github.com/otabuzzman/cudacons.git) and configure accordingly.
 Afterwards run `make pj2/lib/EduRitGpuCuda.dll`.
-If on Linux run `make pj2/lib/libEduRitGpuCuda.so`.
 CUDAcons also contains hints for compiling kernels without device.

 #### Step 2.
 Move to AWS [T2 instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/t2-instances.html) (1 year cost-free)
 Launch a T2 instance as described in AWS [user guide](http://docs.aws.amazon.com/de_de/AWSEC2/latest/UserGuide/concepts.html) sections for [setup](http://docs.aws.amazon.com/de_de/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) and [getting started](http://docs.aws.amazon.com/de_de/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
 Follow wizzard and configure instance to *Auto-assign Public IP* (choose *Use subnet setting (Enable)*).
 Set `Alias` tag to a descriptive value that might serve as a hostname too (e.g. tracker).
 Set `Created` tag to date/ time of instance creation (e.g. value of *Attachment time* attribute of first *Block device* or in case of multiple block devices the one that equals *Root device*).
 Configure AWS Command Line Interface (in particular public/ private access keys) according to [getting started guide](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
 Set `HTTP_PROXY` and `HTTPS_PROXY` appropriately if there is a company firewall in place.
 SSH connect to instance and run S2 examples: